Jewish paper cutting: Naftaly Mazaky

+Isaac Brynjegard-Bialik

+Brynjegard-Bialik is a contemporary Jewish artist whose papercut practice involves cutting up comic books and reassembling them into work exploring Jewish text and tradition.

+Trained in graphic design, Brynjegard-Bialik started cutting paper while living in Jerusalem and first showed his work in a “Yom Yerushalayim” arts fair in Jerusalem.
+He has since shown work in galleries across the globe, and his work is in the hands of private collectors around the world.
+Brynjegard-Bialik's large commissions include "Tree of Life" for the chapel space at Children's Hospital Los Angeles and "To Boldly Go," presented to William Shatner on behalf of the Jewish Federation of Greater Portland.

 Uses

 Types

 Depending on their purpose, shape and connection with specific religious and non-religious events, paper cuts are of different types.

 A Mizrah (hebr.
 The East) is a plaque hung on the east wall of private houses to show the direction of Jerusalem.
 A shivis’i (hebr. always) is similar to a mizrah, but it hangs on the east side of a synagogue.
 Its name is connected with a sentence from the Bible: 'Shivis'i adonai l'negdi tamid' ('I have set the LORD always before me').
 Shivis’i in the form of paper cuts rather than some more durable material were only used in poor synagogues.

 There were also various paper cuts made for special, religious celebrations.
 Shevuoslekh ("little Shavuots") and royzelekh (rosettes) decorated windows for Shavuot.
 Royzelekh are circle-shaped paper cuts, while Shevuoslekh are rectangular.
 They were often made by pupils in elementary Jewish religious schools (Cheders).
 They were sometimes decorated with motifs unconnected to religion, such as soldiers or riders.

 Flags for Simchat-Torah were also made by cheder pupils.
 Created from colourful paper, each paper cut symbolized one of the twelve tribes of Israel.
 The other side of the paper showed an image of Torah with moving doors cut in paper.
 Paper cuts made for Sukkot were formed into lanterns, chains and birds, hung in Sukkahs.

 Paper cuts often decorated a plaque with a prayer called Ushpizin, made for Sukkot.
 Paper cuts were also created for Purim, often containing the Hebrew sentence: ”Mishenekhnas adar marbin b’simcha’ (‘We should rejoice because (the month of) Adar begins') and cut into an image of a bottle and glasses, a symbol of rejoicing.

 Papercutting also has connections with other forms of Jewish tradition.
 For example, Ketubahs (marriage agreements) were sometimes prepared in the form of paper cut, or decorated with paper cutting elements.
 Also cut into paper, memorial plaques were made to commemorate the names of ancestors’ names and dates of birth and death.
 Lanterns with papercut walls were placed in synagogues for anniversaries of great men's death.
 Amulets like a Hamsa often showed an image of a palm with an eye on it.